Contractor’s Liens in Texas: What You Need to Know

 Understanding Contractor's Liens in Texas

-When it comes to contractor’s liens in Texas, the process is governed by specific rules and deadlines.
+When it comes to filing a mechanic’s lien in Texas, the process is governed by specific rules and deadlines.
 Missing any of these can result in losing your right to file a lien.
 Here are the key requirements:

 Pre-Lien Notices: If you’re a subcontractor or supplier, you need to send pre-lien notices.
 For instance, first-tier subcontractors must notify the property owner by the 15th day of the third month after the unpaid work or materials were provided.
 For residential projects, this deadline is the second month.